hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

     }
 ```

-It tells composer-config-plugin to merge `src/config/web.php` contents into `web` config.
-And this file should contain just what plugin needs to be added into application config, e.g. internationalization config:
+This tells the composer-config-plugin to merge the contents of the `src/config/web.php` into the `web` config.
+And this file should contain just what the plugin needs to be added into the application config, e.g. internationalization config:

 ```php
 <?php